MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-rest-api-capabilities.md

 ## Obtain an authorization token

-Before you use the other REST APIs, you’ll need to have the bearer token.
+Before you use the other REST APIs, you need to have the bearer token.

 ### Option 1: Using MSAL.Net